kenanwright1988/MS3/testing.md

 - Google Chrome
 - Mozilla firefox
 - Chrome for Ios
-- safari
+- Safari

 ## User Story 3
 - I want to be able to login to the site.

 ### Action
-User clicks the login button
+User clicks the login nav link or the link on the create account page then fills out their credentials and clicks login.

 ### Expectation
 The user will be prompted with a login screen and prompted to enter their login credentials.
 If the user leaves fields blank the user will be prompted to fill in the required input fields.
 If the user gets the username or password wrong the user will be prompted with a flash message.